Skip to main content

 Hip Extension

 The hip extension exercise targets your gluteus maximus and reduces the hip pain radiating down to your leg due to unknown reasons.
-That might be slightly painful initially, but after a few repetitions, you will not feel any pain.
+That might be slightly painful initially, but you will not feel any pain after a few repetitions.

 Follow these steps to perform hip extension: